A runner made national headlines during the lockdown in the UK as he ran a marathon in his garden to raise money for a cancer charity.

 And I understand you changed direction every 20 minutes or so to help ease the pressure on the joints?

 I get really bad hips and knees, so I have to go to a physio every week, and the changes of direction definitely helped.

 I'm not really a natural runner.
-I only got into ultra racing last September and I found I was cramping up really badly later in races, which was why I emailed you guys at PH.
+I only got into ultra racing last September and I found I was cramping up really badly later in races, which was why I emailed you guys at Precision Fuel & Hydration.
 I kept trying to push through but I was in agony and I knew something wasn't right.

 I just thought it was an injury or a weakness in my body, but then I took an Advanced Sweat Test at the MdS Expo and it was a game changer for me.